yahiaetman/URPCustomPostProcessingStack/README.md

 * Film Grain
 * Split Toning

-They also contain the following custom effects:
+For the custom effects, they contain the following:
 * Edge Detection (Adapted from [this tutorial](https://halisavakis.com/my-take-on-shaders-edge-detection-image-effect/) by [Harry Alisavakis](https://halisavakis.com/)).
 * Gradient Fog.
 * Chromatic Splitting.